Smoothing Policies and Safe Policy Gradients: Variance of Policy Gradient Estimators

-We begin by bounding the variance of the REINFORCE estimator: \begin{restatable}{lemma}{reinforcevar} Given a $(\sm,\smm,\smmm)$-smoothing policy class $\Pi_{\Theta}$ and an effective task horizon $T$, for every $\vtheta\in\Theta$, the variance of the REINFORCE estimator (with zero baseline) is upper-bounded as follows:
+In this section, we provide upper bounds on the variance of the (finite-horizon) \textsc{REINFORCE} and \textsc{G(PO)MDP} estimators, generalizing existing results for Gaussian policies~\citep{zhao2011analysis,pirotta2013adaptive} to smoothing policies.
+We begin by bounding the variance of the \textsc{REINFORCE} estimator: \begin{restatable}{lemma}{reinforcevar} Given a $(\sm,\smm,\smmm)$-smoothing policy class $\Pi_{\Theta}$ and an effective task horizon $T$, for every $\vtheta\in\Theta$, the variance of the \textsc{REINFORCE} estimator (with zero baseline) is upper-bounded as follows:

-\end{restatable} \begin{proof} Let $g_{\vtheta}(\tau) \coloneqq \left(\sum_{t=0}^{T-1}\gamma^t\Rew(a_t,s_t)\right)\left(\sum_{t=0}^{T-1}\nabla\log\pi_{\vtheta}(a_t|s_t)\right)$ with $s_t,a_t\in\tau$ for $t=0,\dots,T-1$.
-Using the definition of REINFORCE~(\ref{eq:reinforce}) with $b=0$:
+\end{restatable} \begin{proof} Let $g_{\vtheta}(\tau) \coloneqq \left(\sum_{t=0}^{T-1}\gamma^t\Rew(a_t,s_t)\right)\left(\sum_{t=0}^{T-1}\nabla\log\pi_{\vtheta}(a_t\vert s_t)\right)$ with $s_t,a_t\in\tau$ for $t=0,\dots,T-1$.
+Using the definition of \textsc{REINFORCE}~(\ref{eq:reinforce}) with $b=0$:

 where (\ref{eq:9.1}) is from the following: